 In part 1 of this subject, I shared some of my story of the limited thinking and false beliefs I had to overcome in order to move forward in life.
 Progressive thinking was always met with internal and external road-blocks, which has always presented the temptation to resign to mediocrity.

 There were also some major set-backs, but because I was not willing to settle with wooden nickels, my determination powered by God’s grace prevailed, and continues to prevail through any type of adversities.
-Moving from limited thinking to progressive thinking is foundational to the psychology of success, and must be pursued in a bold and intentional way.
+Moving from limited thinking to progressive thinking is foundational to success, and must be pursued in a bold and intentional way.

 Tips On Overcoming Limited Thinking